rikardronnkvist/DNS-C2-Demo/README.md

 ### Showing outgoing HTTP-post

-A [Small Python http server](https://gist.github.com/mdonkers/63e115cc0c79b4f6b8b3a6b797e485c7) can be used to see the HTTP-traffic
+A [small Python http server](https://gist.github.com/mdonkers/63e115cc0c79b4f6b8b3a6b797e485c7) can be used to see the HTTP-traffic

 ![Example Output](./demo-c2-client-webserver.png?raw=true)